Nerf Darts have become very popular with the kids! While the toys are great for kids, what about your cat? Are Nerf Darts dangerous if a cat eats one?

 Treatment of Intestinal Blockage in Cats

-When you get to the vet’s, they will perform a full physical examination of your cat.
-This will include lab work and x-rays (or an ultrasound).
+When you get to the veterinary clinic, your veterinarian will perform a full physical examination of your cat.
+They may recommend running some lab work (blood tests) and x-rays (or an ultrasound).
 The images will help the vet see where the blockage is located.

 Depending on where the blockage is, the vet may choose to use an endoscopic procedure to remove the dart’s pieces.
 However, it’s also possible your cat will need emergency abdominal surgery.
-The surgery will be done to remove the parts of the Nerf Dart and to repair any damage they’ve caused to the cat’s digestive tract.
+The surgery will be done to remove the parts of the Nerf Dart and to repair any damage the Nerf Dart caused to the cat’s digestive tract.

-The prognosis for the cat will depend on the severity of the obstruction and how seen it was treated.
-The good news is that most cats who receive prompt medical care will make a full recovery after eating a Nerf Dart.
+The prognosis for the cat will depend on the severity of the obstruction and how soon it was treated.
+The good news is that your cat has a good chance of making a full recovery if they receive prompt veterinary care after eating a Nerf Dart.